Skip to main content

 5.5.
 Ordering

-The network actions encoded in the NAS MUST be processed as if they
+The network actions encoded in the NAS MUST be processed in the order

-bit to the least significant bit.
-If a label stack contains multiple
+most significant bit to the least significant bit.
+If a label stack

-NASes, then they MUST be processed as if they were processed in the
+contains multiple NASes, they MUST be processed in the order that

-order that they appear in the label stack, subject to the
+they appear in the label stack, subject to the restrictions in

 6. Special Opcodes

-Below are the special opcodes used to build a basic In-stack MNA
+Below are the special opcodes defined to build a basic In-stack MNA

-solution.
-In future, additional special opcodes can be defined and
+In the future, additional special opcodes can be defined and their

-their code-points can be assigned from the "Network Action Opcodes"
+code-points assigned from the "Network Action Opcodes" IANA registry

 6.1. bSPL Protection